-What gradient descent batch size should we set?
+What gradient descent batch size should we use?

-What optimizer should we utilize, and how should we parameterize it (e.g., learning rate)?
+What optimizer should we use, and how should we parameterize it (e.g., learning rate)?

 Hyperparameter tuning is a crucial phase in the model development lifecycle.
-However, it is rife with obstacles covered in the next section.
+However, tuning deep learning models is difficult because: